 On or about April 20, 2010, the DWH mobile drilling unit exploded, caught fire, and eventually sank in the Gulf of Mexico, resulting in a massive release of oil from the British Petroleum Exploration and Production (BP) Macondo well, causing loss of life and extensive natural resource injuries.
 Initial efforts to cap the well following the explosion were unsuccessful, and, for 87 days after the explosion, the well continuously and uncontrollably discharged oil and natural gas into the northern Gulf of Mexico.
 Approximately 3.19 million barrels (134 million gallons) of oil were released into the ocean (U.S. v.
-BP et al., 2015).
-Oil spread from the deep ocean to the surface and nearshore environment from Texas to Florida.
-Extensive response actions were undertaken to try to reduce harm to people and the environment.
-However, many of these response actions had collateral impacts on the environment and natural resource services.
+BP et)

-&lt;sup>4 For the purposes of this draft RP II/EA, each proposed project is considered a separate alternative; therefore, the terms "project" and "alternative" are used interchangeably.
+4 For the purposes of this draft RP II/EA, each proposed project is considered a separate alternative; therefore, the terms "project" and "alternative" are used interchangeably.